underpostnet/engine/src/client/public/nexodev/docs/references/SOPS Age Secret Management.md

 | Age **private** key    | `~/.config/sops/age/keys.txt` (mode `0600`)             | **Never**   |
 | Offline private backup | Encrypted USB / paper / HSM, off-cluster                | **Never**   |

 `engine-private/` is a per-deploy private repository (`engine-<conf-id>-private`) — the encrypted manifests version alongside the deploy config they belong to.
-This supersedes the plaintext credential files read at [cluster.js:401-414](src/cli/cluster.js#L401-L414) (`--from-file=password=/home/dd/engine/engine-private/postgresql-password`), which store credentials unencrypted on disk.
+This supersedes the plaintext credential files `UnderpostCluster.API.init` falls back to in [cluster.js](src/cli/cluster.js) (`--from-file=password=/home/dd/engine/engine-private/postgresql-password`), which store credentials unencrypted on disk.
 Onboarding is per-secret: the encrypted store wins whenever a manifest exists, and the **origin seed path** — the plaintext credential file the secret was originally seeded from — remains in place until it does.
 See [§3.3](#33-cluster-initialization-hook).

 ```
 engine-private/